ramonbouckaert/basic-gr-database/README.md

 - `shared/build/libs/shared.jar` contains shared classes used by both the Lambda and the Utility tool
 - `lambda/build/libs/lambda-all.jar` is a shaded JAR that can be used as an AWS Lambda function
-- `utility/builds/libs/utility-all.jar` is a shaded executable JAR that provides a command-line utility for setting up, populating, and testing a QuickSA1 database.
+- `utility/builds/libs/utility-all.jar` is a shaded executable JAR that provides a command-line utility for setting up a basic-gr-database database.

 The build targets Java 17.